Modern flashlights offer long battery life, powerful LEDs, and excellent color rendering. These are the best flashlights you can buy now.

 Modern LED flashlights vary in the quality of their color rendering, meaning that you can see color better with some higher-end lights.
 Better-quality lights also tend to more efficient LEDs.
 Some even have “regulators” that electronically manage the power output, resulting in very consistent lighting.

-Have a favorite flashlight we missed?
-Let us know in the comments for future updates to this article.
+Have a favorite flashlight?
+Let us know in the comments, and we’ll check it out for future updates to this article.